- How to enter

 5. Entries may be fiction or non-fiction.
 Unfortunately, we do not currently accept works in translation, or poetry.

-7. Individuals may enter as many of the Prizes as they like – i.e. a writer can enter the Book Prize and Journalism Prize in the same year.
+8. Individuals may enter as many of the Prizes as they like – i.e. a writer can enter the Book Prize, Journalism Prize, and Prize for Exposing Britain’s Social Evils in the same year.

-8. The Prizes are self-nominating – somebody involved in the creation of the work must be responsible for entering it.
-(This might include the author or their publisher for the Book Prize and the journalist or their editor for the Journalism Prize) If you think there is someone who should be encouraged to enter, please get in touch.
+9. The Prizes are self-nominating – somebody involved in the creation of the work must be responsible for entering it.
+(This might include the author or their publisher for the Book Prize and the journalist or their editor for the Journalism Prize or the Prize for Exposing Britain’s Social Evils) If you think there is someone who should be encouraged to enter, please get in touch.

 - Residency in the United Kingdom or Ireland